Nejd Alsikafi, MD

 Dr. Alsikafi earned a medical degree from the Pritzker School of Medicine at the University of Chicago.
 Following medical school, he completed both a general surgery and urology residency at the University of Chicago.
 Additionally, he completed a fellowship in urologic trauma and reconstruction at the University of California, San Francisco.

-Dr. Alsikafi is also clinical associate professor at Loyola University Medical Center in Maywood, Illinois, where he specializes in urologic reconstruction and is co-director of the urologic reconstruction fellowship there.
+Dr. Alsikafi served as clinical associate professor at Loyola University Medical Center in Maywood, Illinois, where he served as co-director of the urologic reconstruction fellowship.

 Dr. Alsikafi is a Diplomate of the American Board of Urology.
 He has been published in the Journal of Urology, a publication for which he also serves as a reviewer.
 He is a member of several professional organizations including, the American Urological Association, Society of Genitourinary Reconstructive Surgeons and the Chicago Urologic Society.